Suri312006/undergradthesis/3-cap.typ

     accessor: ObjID,    // Security context ID in which this capability resides.
     prots: Protections, // Specific access rights this capability grants.
     flags: CapFlags,    // Cryptographic configuration for capability validation.
-    gates: Gates,       // Additional constraints on when this capability can be used.
+    gates: Gates,       // Constraints on where permisions are applied.
     revocation: Revoc,  // Specifies when this capability is invalid, i.e. expiration.
     sig: Signature,     // The signature.
 }